elieahd/decision-uta-method/README.md

 </p>

 # Linear Program for the exercice Buying New Car [UTA]
-For the ChoiceTransportation exercice, you should run the following commands :
+For the exercice Buying New Car, you should run the following commands :

 #### on windows
 ```bash